 A PodSecurityPolicy is an admission controller resource you create that validates requests to create and update Pods on your cluster.
-The PodSecurityPolicy defines a set of conditions that Pods must meet to be accepted by the cluster; if there is a request to create or update a Pod that does not meet the conditions in the PodSecurityPolicy, that request is rejected and an error is returned.
+The PodSecurityPolicy defines a set of conditions that Pods must meet to be accepted by the cluster; when a request to create or update a Pod does not meet the conditions in the PodSecurityPolicy, that request is rejected and an error is returned.

 To use PodSecurityPolicy, you must first create and define policies that new and updated Pods must meet.
 Then, you must enable the PodSecurityPolicy admission controller, which validates requests to create and update Pods against the defined policies.

 When multiple PodSecurityPolicies are available, the admission controller uses the first policy that successfully validates.
 Policies are ordered alphabetically, and the controller prefers non-mutating policies (policies that don't change the Pod) over mutating policies.

 PodSecurityPolicy is available in Kubernetes Engine clusters running Kubernetes version 1.8.6 or later.

 To prepare for this task, perform the following steps:

 - Ensure that you have enabled the Kubernetes Engine API.
 Enable Kubernetes Engine API

 - Ensure that you have installed the Cloud SDK.